onflow/cadence/docs/language.md

 and methods on the storage location directly.

 References are **copied**, i.e. they are value types.
-Any number of references to a storage location can be created and used, but only by the account that owns the location being referenced.
+Any number of references to a storage location can be created, but only by the account that owns the location being referenced.

 Note that references are **not** referencing stored values –